 In March 2020, the world was plunged into a global pandemic.
 To ensure the safety of our students, staff and faculty, Western Community College (WCC) introduced an initiative that provided students the opportunity to continue their educational journey in an online format.
 After all, student safety is critical for us.

-Since the onset of the pandemic circumstances have continued to evolve requiring everyone to adapt and adopt new practices.
-With the onset of the new term, we continue to listen to Public Health Authorities in BC to ensure we are doing everything to keep our faculty, staff and students, protected and safe.
+Since the onset of the pandemic, circumstances have continued to evolve hence requiring everyone to adapt and adopt new practices.
+With the onset of the new term, we will continue to listen to Public Health Authorities in BC to ensure we are doing everything to keep our faculty, staff and students, protected and safe.

 Our College has worked hard to create a healthy and safe learning environment.
 All necessary measures have been put in place.
 These measures include:

 - Providing opportunity for online courses

 - Implementing enhanced cleaning processes across our campuses

 - Monitoring all who enter our premises for COVID 19 symptoms

 - Supporting and monitoring our students, to help during this difficult time